devacto/toy-robot/README.md

 * Provide test data to exercise the application.

 ### Constraints
-The toy robot must not fall off the table during movement.
+* The toy robot must not fall off the table during movement.
 This also includes the initial placement of the toy robot.
-Any move that would cause the robot to fall must be ignored.
+* Any move that would cause the robot to fall must be ignored.

 ### Example Input and Output
-a)
+test-01.command
 ```
 PLACE 0,0,NORTH
 MOVE
 REPORT
 ```
-Output: 0,1,NORTH
+Output: `0,1,NORTH`

-b)
+test-02.command
 ```
 PLACE 0,0,NORTH
 LEFT
 REPORT
 ```
-Output: 0,0,WEST
+Output: `0,0,WEST`

-c)
+test-03.command
 ```
 PLACE 1,2,EAST
 MOVE